-This study's population was limited by the location and type of hotel, to only the star-rated hotels located in Surabaya.
-According to the Bureau of Statistics East Java report, in 2017, there are 97 starrated hotels located in Surabaya (BPS Provinsi Jawa Timur, 2018).
+The population of this study was limited by the location and type of hotel, to only the star-rated hotels located in Surabaya.
+According to the report of Bureau of Statistics East Java, in 2017 there are 97 star-rated hotels located in Surabaya (BPS Provinsi Jawa Timur, 2018).
 Each hotel will be represented by three respondent categories: employee, customer, and manager respondents.
 Employees gave responses for transformational leadership and employee engagement variables while customers provided responses for service quality variable, and managers responded to financial performance variable.
 The employee respondents must be a full-time staff of the hotel, who has worked for at least one year in the hotel as a front liner.
 Customer respondents must have stayed in the hotel for at least one night.
 Manager respondents must be working for at least two years in the hotel.
-Under the convenience sampling method, only the hotels that return with responses within the given period of two months will be included as a sample.
-From all the 97 hotels reached, the researcher explained the study to 60 hotel managers and received 30 commitments from participating.
-Out of the 30 participating hotels, a total of 63 managers and 149 employee questionnaires were used for further analysis.
-The researcher approached all friends, acquaintances, and all other people met during the research to reach the customers.
-One hundred eighty-one people have stayed in one of the 30 participating hotels.
+Under the convenience sampling method, only the hotels that return with responses within the given time period of two months will be included as sample.
+From all the 97 hotels reached, the researcher was able to explain about the study to 60 hotel managers and received 30 commitments to participate.
+Out of the 30 participating hotels, a total of 63 manager and 149 employee questionnaires were used for further analysis.
+To reach the customers, the researcher approached all friends, acquaintances, and all other people met during the research.
+There were 181 people who have stayed in one of the 30 participating hotels.
 Each hotel can be represented by more than one employees, customers, and managers.
-In case of multiple responses gathered for one hotel, the scores obtained from each of the respondent groups are averaged to get a single outcome score for each measured variable for each hotel.
+In case of multiple responses gathered for one hotel, the scores obtained from each of the respondent groups are averaged to get a sinlge outcome score for each measured variable for each hotel.

-Assessing the employees' perceptions of their manager's transformational leadership behaviors, items were taken from those used by Myrden (2013), which was developed by Podsakoff et al. (1996).
+To assess the employees' perceptions of their manager's transformational leadership behaviors, items were taken from those used by Myrden (2013), which was developed by Podsakoff et al. (1996).
 The measure was applied in 12-items to capture the level of transformational leadership.
-Measuring the employee engagement used items from those used by Myrden (2013), based on the 9-item day level version of UWES (Schaufeli et al., 2006).
+To measure employee engagement, items were taken from those used by Myrden (2013), based on the 9-item day level version of UWES (Schaufeli et al., 2006).
 The 9-items measure is applied in this research to capture the level of employee engagement.
-While measuring service quality, items were taken from those used by Myrden (2013), an adapted version of SERVQUAL by Parasuraman et al. (1988).
+To measure service quality, items were taken from those used by Myrden (2013), an adapted version of SERVQUAL by Parasuraman et al. (1988).
 The measure was applied in 10-items to capture service quality level.
-Furthermore, items were taken from those used by Prieto and Revilla (2006) to measure financial performance.
-The 4-items measure was used to measure financial performance.
+To measure financial performance, items were taken from those used by Prieto and Revilla (2006).
+The 4-items measure were used, to measure financial performance.